SKY-AK05/Annotation_check/bottleneck.md

 #### Issue 9.1: Zero Automated Test Coverage
 *   **Severity:** High
 *   **Problem:** There are no unit, integration, or end-to-end tests.
 This makes it impossible to refactor code or add new features with confidence, as any change could break existing functionality.
 The current manual testing process is not scalable or reliable.
+*   **User Impact:** Without automated tests, new features or bug fixes can easily introduce regressions (re-breaking things that used to work).
+This leads to an unstable and unreliable tool for the end-user.
 *   **Solution:**
     *   **Unit Tests (Jest/Vitest):** Start by writing unit tests for the pure logic functions like `calculateIoU`, `parseCvatXml`, and the `evaluator` module.
 These are the easiest to test and form the core of the application.
     *   **Component Tests (React Testing Library):** Add tests for key components like `RuleConfiguration` to ensure they render correctly based on props.